Hunt prioritises tackling inflation over tax cuts amid pressure from Tory MPs

 Pensions firms welcomed that Mr Hunt was not making the move mandatory, as the industry had warned against.

-They will be expected to make investment decisions “on the basis of long-term returns and not simply cost”, while underperforming pension schemes will be wound up by the regulator as part of consolidation measures, Mr Hunt will also say.
+They will be expected to make investment decisions “on the basis of long-term returns and not simply cost”, while underperforming pension schemes will be wound up by the regulator as part of consolidation measures, Mr Hunt said.

 The Government will also incentivise investment vehicles to enable schemes to put money into unlisted companies.